TheRaymondPlex/Spryker-Test-Shop-B2C/README.md

 ## Installation of B2C Demo Shop with Docker

 For detailed installation instructions of Spryker with Docker, see [Installing Spryker with Docker](https://docs.spryker.com/docs/installing-spryker-with-docker).

-## Installation of B2C Demo Shop with Vagrant
-For detailed installation instructions of Spryker with Vagrant, see [Installing with Development Virtual Machine](https://docs.spryker.com/docs/dev-getting-started#installing-spryker-with-development-virtual-machine).

 ## Glue API reference